Lighting Technician Services

 Chinese on-set electrics matched to feature, drama and brand-campaign tempo

-Lighting technicians on our books are drawn from the daily working pool around Hengdian World Studios in Zhejiang, Wanda Studios Qingdao on the Shandong coast, Shanghai Songjiang Film Industry Park and the Beijing Film Group lots, where Chinese theatrical features, iQIYI and Tencent Video premium dramas, CCTV-backed serial work and Huawei, Xiaomi, DJI and BYD brand-launch shoots set the weekly cadence.
+Lighting technicians on our books come from the daily working pool around Hengdian World Studios in Zhejiang, Wanda Studios Qingdao on the Shandong coast, Shanghai Songjiang Film Industry Park, and the Beijing Film Group lots.
+There, Chinese theatrical features, iQIYI and Tencent Video premium dramas, and CCTV-backed serial work set the weekly pace, alongside brand-launch shoots for Huawei, Xiaomi, DJI, and BYD.

-Here is how this works in practice.
-Most electrics come up through the Beijing Film Academy and Communication University of China technical tracks before carrying that discipline into shoots across Guangzhou, Chengdu, Chongqing and the Tibetan high country.
-The inventory they handle on a typical day reflects China's dominance of the global LED supply chain — Aputure Shenzhen 1200d Pro, 600x and 300x heads, Nanlite Forza and Evoke series, Godox KNOWLED MG-series fixtures.
+Most electrics come up through the Beijing Film Academy and Communication University of China tech tracks.
+From there they carry that discipline into shoots across Guangzhou, Chengdu, Chongqing, and the Tibetan high country.
+The kit they handle on a typical day reflects China's lead in the global LED supply chain: Aputure Shenzhen 1200d Pro, 600x and 300x heads, Nanlite Forza and Evoke series, and Godox KNOWLED MG-series fixtures.

-The picture on the ground is more specific.
-Alongside ARRI SkyPanel S60 and S30 soft sources, M-Series HMI heads for sunlight pushes, Mole-Richardson tungsten units for the Hengdian Tang and Song imperial street sets, and Astera Titan tubes for practical-heavy Beijing hutong courtyard interiors or Shanghai Bund heritage-building locations.
+On the ground the picture gets more specific.
+The lineup adds ARRI SkyPanel S60 and S30 soft sources, M-Series HMI heads for sunlight pushes, Mole-Richardson tungsten units for the Hengdian Tang and Song imperial street sets, and Astera Titan tubes for practical-heavy Beijing hutong courtyard interiors or Shanghai Bund heritage-building locations.

-On the electric side, technicians are trained on the Chinese 220V 50Hz mains and the State Grid (国家电网) city-tie conventions governing power draws inside historic Beijing siheyuan, Shanghai shikumen and Pingyao walled-town locations, so load calculations, distro routing and cable management arrive correctly specified rather than guessed at.
-Generator operation, dimmer board work and rigging at height are covered under MIIT-aligned safety frameworks, with altitude-derated kit allocated for productions pushing into the Tibetan plateau, Yunnan high country or Sichuan mountain exteriors.
+On the electric side, technicians are trained on the Chinese 220V 50Hz mains and the State Grid (国家电网) city-tie rules.
+Those rules govern power draws inside historic Beijing siheyuan, Shanghai shikumen, and Pingyao walled-town locations, so load calculations, distro routing, and cable management arrive correctly named rather than guessed at.
+Power pack operation, dimmer board work, and rigging at height fall under MIIT-aligned safety frameworks.
+Altitude-derated kit is set aside for shoots pushing into the Tibetan plateau, Yunnan high country, or Sichuan mountain exteriors.

-A few details matter here.
-Our coordinators size each electric team to the lighting plan agreed with the gaffer and DP — best boy plus one for a single-camera Shenzhen tech-brand interview, a full rigging swing for a Hengdian period night exterior or a Sanya beach-resort campaign on Hainan.
-We keep relationships with the Shenzhen Aputure ecosystem, the Beijing Bayi Film Studio rental cluster and Shanghai Songjiang vendors so gear and crew arrive together, and technicians are accustomed to taking direction from international DPs in English while liaising in Mandarin with venue management and local rental desks.
+Our coordinators size each electric team to the lighting plan agreed with the gaffer and DP.
+That can be a best boy plus one for a single-camera Shenzhen tech-brand interview, or a full rigging swing for a Hengdian period night exterior or a Sanya beach-resort campaign on Hainan.
+We keep ties with the Shenzhen Aputure ecosystem, the Beijing Bayi Film Studio rental cluster, and Shanghai Songjiang vendors, so gear and crew arrive together.
+Our technicians are used to taking direction from global DPs in English while liaising in Mandarin with venue management and local rental desks.

 ACT 03